All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 If food has been your primary way of managing stress, boredom, loneliness, or anxiety, reducing your appetite without replacing those coping mechanisms leaves a gap.
 That gap will eventually demand to be filled.

 Start building alternative coping tools now, while things feel manageable.
 Movement, journaling, creative hobbies, social connection, breathwork, and therapy are all options.
-You do not need to master them.
+You don't need to master them.
 You just need to have them available for when the old urges arise and food is no longer answering the call it used to.

 3. Separate Your Identity from Your Weight